-Are you drowning in clutter?
+Ready to start decluttering?
 Looking for ways to straighten up your home without cleaning and organizing for hours at a time?
-The Declutter 101 process will help you get started on decluttering your home.
+The Declutter 101 process will help you get started on decluttering and organizing your home.

 Declutter 101 Process